fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

 Overview

-In this chapter, you will be able to categorize data based on its content and structure.
+In this lab, you will be able to categorize data based on its content and structure.
 You will be able to describe preprocessing steps in detail and implement them to clean up text data.
 You will learn about feature engineering and calculate the similarity between texts.
 Once you